Goodricke baronets: Baronetcy

 John Goodricke of Ribstone Hall (1617–1670), son of Sir John (or Henry) Goodricke and Jane, was created a baronet on 14 August 1641.
 He supported the Royalist cause during the English Civil War.
 After the Civil War he sat as a Member of Parliament for the Cavalier Parliament.
 He was married twice.
 First to Catharine, daughter and heiress of Stephen Norcliff, esq. by whom he had a son Henry who in 1670 succeeded to the Baronetcy.
 Sir John second marriage was to Elizabeth, Viscountess-dowager Fairfax, by whom he had another son.

 Henry the second Baronet represented Boroughbridge 1673–1705.
 The fifth Baronet was Member of Parliament for Pontefract 1774–1780 and for Ripon 1782–1789.
 The seventh Baronet bequeathed in 1833 the Ribston estate to his business partner Francis Lyttelton Holyoake, who sold it in 1836.
 His successor as eighth Baronet was his distant cousin, a grandson of the fourth Baronet.
 On his death without issue the Baronetcy was extinct.

 RICHARD GOODRICKE,(1) was High Sheriff of Yorkshire in 1574.
 He married Clare or Clara, daughter of Richard Norton, of Norton Conyers, Esquire.

 Richard Goodricke was buried at Ribston Hall.
-His arms, impaling those of his wife, with the supporters, two naked boys and the motto "Reien sen Deiu" (with out God nothing) are still on the south wall of the chapel at Ribston.
+His arms, impaling those of his wife, with the supporters, two naked boys and the motto "Reien sen Deiu" (without God nothing) are still on the south wall of the chapel at Ribston.